Halloween, Thanksgiving, Christmas, Kwanzaa, Hanukkah, New Years Eve—the list goes on and on.

 Facebook events are a great way of getting the word out about a party but many people are abandoning FB so make sure to not rely on it as the only form of communication.
 Face to face invites always get a good response.

-In our years of experience as a gym management software company, we have visited many CrossFit gyms—and one thing is certain: No two boxes are alike.
+In our years of experience as a gym management software company, we have visited many functional fitness gyms—and one thing is certain: No two boxes are alike.

 Each gym is its own tribe with its own style and traditions.
 The successful boxes make sure that members are at the heart of it.